 A written policy for classifying valued customers may or may not exist, but I can assure you that it does in practice at every company.

 3. Determine a solution in advance

 If you have a solution on how the problem might be solved in advance, you can guide the conversation with the customer service representative toward that outcome.
-If you don’t have a clue on how the problem might get fixed before you call, the result may not match your expectations.
+If you don’t have a clue about how the problem might get fixed before you call, the result may not match your expectations.
 Figure out what you want to accomplish before the call even if you have to do some research.
 This is particularly important when you are calling about an expensive item.

 Decide ahead of time what you want to do.
 Don’t leave it to the customer service representative to decide for you.
 If you are calling the manufacturer, you might need to call or visit a few of their local retail stores to determine their parameters.
-Retail store personnel might also give you some insights on what is needed and what is possible when dealing with the manufacturer.
+Retail store personnel might also give you some insights into what is needed and what is possible when dealing with the manufacturer.
 This is valuable information that you can use to get what you want in the shortest amount of time and with the least amount of effort.